ReactiveX/rxjs/docs_app/content/deprecations/scheduler-argument.md

 ### Refactoring of `merge`, `concat`, `startWith` and `endWith`

-In case you used to pass a scheduler argument to one of these operators you propably had code like this:
+In case you used to pass a scheduler argument to one of these operators you probably had code like this:

 ```ts
 import { concat, of, asyncScheduler } from 'rxjs';